 A city will need to control and manage this information in an increasingly digital format, to allow these emerging technologies to be up to date and accurate for changes which may be affected by city events, temporary road closures, and maintenance.

 Indeed, long term, strategic and data-driven decisions aside; a city can also capitalise on this investment in the near term.

-An up to date inventory of categorised kerbside parking restriction signage is a serious level up for a lot of cities that Spot works with.
+An up to date inventory of categorised kerbside parking restriction signage is a serious level up for a lot of cities that Modii works with.
 Asset managers can sort maintenance and replacements for vandalised and damaged signs in order of where it is needed most.
 Place managers can view the digital twin of the kerbside signage to gather localised information for developments, informing changes to be planned without even leaving their office.

 With consumer facing tools, the public can more easily plan their journey:

 "You can plan that trip…and you can have confidence that when you get there you’re going to find a park in that area that suits the nature of your trip"

 Dylan King - Transport for NSW Innovation Lead, talking about Modii’s public facing parking finder in the Northern Beaches.